1Patricio/1Patricio/README.md

 - 👋 Hi, I’m @1Patricio
-  -     👀 I’m interested in  Fron-End
+- 👀 I’m interested in  Front-End
-- 🌱 I’m currently learning  java
+- 🌱 I’m currently learning  JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...